Causal inference in highly parameterized ML

 6.4 TETRAD

-TETRAD (source, tutorial) is a tool for discovering and visualising and calculating giant empirical DAGs, including general graphical inference and causality.
+TETRAD (source, tutorial) is a tool for discovering and visualizing and calculating giant empirical DAGs, including general graphical inference and causality.
 It’s written by eminent causality inference people.

 Tetrad is a program which creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
 The aim of the program is to provide sophisticated methods in a friendly interface requiring very little statistical sophistication of the user and no programming knowledge.
 It is not intended to replace flexible statistical programming systems such as Matlab, Splus or R. Tetrad is freeware that performs many of the functions in commercial programs such as Netica, Hugin, LISREL, EQS and other programs, and many discovery functions these commercial programs do not perform. …